 Adverse effects from prolonged, high-dose oral corticosteroids are common.

-Infantile haemangiomas, referred to by many as simply 'haemangiomas', are benign vascular lesions.
+Infantile haemangiomas, referred to by many simply as 'haemangiomas', are benign vascular lesions.
 Typically they appear during the first weeks of life as blue or pink macules or patches.
-They subsequently enter a proliferative phase where they become elevated above the surrounding skin surfaces.
+They subsequently enter a proliferative phase and become elevated above the surrounding skin surfaces.
 This growth pattern distinguishes haemangiomas from other vascular lesions.
-The proliferative growth phase of most haemangiomas is completed by 9 months of age; 80% of growth is typically accomplished by the end of the fourth month.
-Thereafter they involute at an approximate rate of 10% per year so that, by 5 years of age, 50% of haemangiomas have completed involution.
+The proliferative growth phase of most haemangiomas is usually completed by age 9 months; 80% of growth typically occurs by the end of the fourth month.
+Thereafter involution takes place at an approximate rate of 10% per year so that, by age 5 years, 50% of haemangiomas have completed involution.
 Complete resolution is possible, but in many cases cutaneous stigmata remain, with redundant fibro-fatty tissue and telangiectasias.
 Congenital haemangiomas are distinct from infantile haemangiomas.
 These are vascular lesions that sometimes have a similar clinical appearance to infantile haemangiomas but are fully formed at birth.
 Specific subtypes of congenital haemangioma include rapidly involuting congenital haemangiomas (RICH) and non-involuting congenital haemangiomas (NICH).
-The term 'haemangioma' is sometimes used to describe acquired lesions in adults (e.g., cherry haemangioma); however, these benign lesions rarely undergo involution.
+The term 'haemangioma' is sometimes used to describe acquired lesions in adults (e.g., cherry haemangioma).
+These benign lesions rarely undergo involution.